hsalazr/hsalazr.github.io/_jobs_en/2015-02-01-autofact-arquitecto.markdown

 ---

 I'm on charge of Autofact's new products architecture definition and refactoring of legacy ones aiming to optimize overall system performance, service quality, cost reduction, include new features and international expansion.
-I'm also involved on development integration and deployment over AWS Cloud infrastructure and I manage a 4 developers team.
+I'm also involved on development integration and deployment over AWS Cloud infrastructure and I lead a 4 developers team.